- What is an air purifier?

 An air purifier is a device which removes contaminants - such as dust, pollen, pet dander, dust mite faeces, mould spores, traffic pollution, smoke particles and volatile organic compounds (VOCs) - from the air in a room.

 Why you might need an air purifier

-An air purifier may alleviate your symptoms if you have asthma, hay fever or an allergy to any one of a multitude of airborne allergens such as pet dander, dust mite or mould spores.
-You might also consider purchasing one if you just want cleaner air in general and would like to filter out dust, traffic pollution or ever tobacco smoke.
+An air purifier may alleviate your symptoms if you have asthma, hay fever or an allergy to any one of a multitude of airborne allergens.
+You might also consider purchasing one if you just generally want cleaner air in your home.

 How an air purifier works